Educational Psychology

 • Cedar

-Follow up meetings - £40 per 45 minute meeting.
-Follow up review reports are charged at an hourly rate.
+Follow up meetings - £50 per meeting.
+Follow up review reports are charged at an hourly rate (£100 per hour).

 Known for its longevity and protective qualities, the Cedar tree represents the ongoing support and guidance provided by educational psychologists throughout a student's academic journey.